 Unfortunately, it is difficult to compare these evolutionary results to Stewart and Plotkin’s.
 We study the evolution of cooperation when a player’s memory is kept fixed.
 In Stewart and Plotkin’s evolutionary simulations (their Fig. 4), a player’s memory is allowed to co-evolve.
 Moreover, when Stewart and Plotkin report simulation results, they do not report the resulting average cooperation rates, as we do.
 Instead, they report the ‘Ensemble mean strategy frequency’ of cooperators and defectors (their Fig. 4a,b).
 We assume these curves represent the respective volumes of cooperative and defecting strategies, given the population’s mean memory.
 Because they do not report how often players cooperate on average, we cannot tell whether they find any positive effect of memory on evolving cooperation rates.

 Changes: We fully agree with the reviewer that we need to discuss our evolutionary results in light of the work of Stewart & Plotkin.
 We do this now, both in the main text and the SI.
 In particular, we describe that just as in Stewart & Plotkin, the relative volume of partner strategies is increasing in the players’ memory capacity (relative to the volume of defecting strategies).
 This is true both for reactive-n and for reactive-n counting strategies.
 To show this result, we have considerably extended our SI.
-In addition to the partner strategies, we now also provide an explicit characterization of the stable defecting strategies.
+In addition to the partner strategies, we now also provide an explicit characterization of the stable defecting strategies (see SI Section).

 With respect to our evolutionary simulations, we still find that higher memory only has a positive effect for reactive-n (and memory-n) strategies, but not for the respective counting strategies.
 However, as suggested by the reviewer, we now interpret these results more carefully.
 In particular, we only draw conclusions for those strategy spaces that we explicitly explored.